antrea-io/antrea/docs/network-policy.md

 ## Known Issues

-- Creating an Antrea NetworkPolicy with the same name as a K8s NetworkPolicy under the same Namespace is known to collide with each other and cause unexpected outcome.
+- Creating an Antrea NetworkPolicy with the same name as a K8s NetworkPolicy under the same Namespace creates a collision and causes unexpected behavior.
   See issue [1173](https://github.com/vmware-tanzu/antrea/issues/1173) for more details.